NaaOyoe/Project-1/README.md

 ## Motivation
-This pjoect was chosen because it challenges the one doing the project to ask more questions and to find a solution of solving them.
+This project was chosen because it challenges the one doing the project to ask more questions and to find  solutions of solving them.